online6731/whoknows/README.md

 # Whoknows
 Whoknows is an online platform for multiplayer question based contests.
+It's a multipurpose app which can be used as a great learning tool for most topics and also can be played as a fun and entertaining game.
+It's gonna be availabe on android, iOS and web.

 <br>

 # How to install?
-Whoknows is available in most platforms.
+Whoknows is available on most platforms.

 ### Android
 Download the app from www.whoknows.ir/download/android